zefhub/zef/README.md

 - query and transform data using Python with composable lazy operators
 - data streams and subscriptions
 - GraphQL API with low impedance mismatch to data model
-- automatically store, sync, distribute graphs with ZefHub
+- automatically store, sync, distribute graphs securely with ZefHub

 <br />
 <br />